 - MUCH BETTER: tell you found a way to get the tag design finished in time, AND troubleshoot the damned sensor circuitry while at it

 - A NO-BRAINER DEAL: report to The Boss that you found a way to cut time-to-market by 50%.

 The lower on this list you are able to go, the smoother response there will be on your closing line about the investment.

 In a Competitive Environment Time-to-Market Makes a Grand Difference

-Essentially you should show that you are able to make this huge difference on the top line if this enabling 50k investment is carried out now, and sales would start sooner than later.
-Bring in a few of those academic publications with you as evidence, and ask the measurement system vendor for payback estimates and additional collateral, such as a few solid customer references.
+Essentially you should show that you can make this massive difference on the top line if this enabling 50k investment is carried out now, and sales would start sooner than later.
+Bring in a few of those academic publications with you as evidence, and ask the measurement system vendor for payback estimates and additional collateral, such as a few reliable customer references.

-The Boss knows the painful cost and agony of those 10 months, and if you claim you can save 5 out of those, he figures out it’s gonna be 3 months saving with a reference customer as a cherry on top, and he is gonna sign you those 50k pretty darned fast.
+The Boss knows the painful cost and agony of those ten months, and if you claim you can save 5 out of those, he figures out it’s going to be three months saving with a reference customer as a cherry on top, and he is going to sign you those 50k pretty darned fast.
 All top bosses know that you need to spend money to make money, and just kindly remind that waiting is the most expensive alternative of all.

 Wrapping It Up: Investment on Test Equipment Often Turns Out to Be an Investment on Sales

 The payback on measurement and testing equipment investments are exceptionally fast when the impact hits the frontlines of the sales battlefield.
-“The cutting costs” story may work reasonable well in large companies, but when it comes to shortening time to market, fixing diverse quality issues, and creating positive aura on the customer front, it all quickly translates into getting additional revenue for the company, sooner than later.
+“The cutting costs” story may work reasonably well in large companies.
+Still, when it comes to shortening time to market, fixing diverse quality issues, and creating positive aura on the customer front, it all quickly translates into getting additional revenue for the company, sooner than later.

 All top bosses love the additional revenue.
 Cards well played, and you just got your first Voyantic Tagformance.